List of West Indies Test cricket records: Most career stumpings

 Bert Oldfield, Australia's fifth-most capped wicket-keeper, holds the record for the most stumpings in Test cricket with 52.
 West Indies glovemen Ridley Jacobs and Denesh Ramdin have the most stumpings among West Indies with 12.

 Most dismissals in an innings

 Four wicket-keepers have taken seven dismissals in a single innings in a Test match—Wasim Bari of Pakistan in 1979, Englishman Bob Taylor in 1980, New Zealand's Ian Smith in 1991 and most recently West Indiesn gloveman Ridley Jacobs against Australia in 2000.

 Most dismissals in a match

 Three wicket-keepers have made 11 dismissals in a Test match, Englishman Jack Russell in 1995, South African AB de Villiers in 2013 and most recently India's Rishabh Pant against Australia in 2018.

-The feat of making 10 dismissals in a match has been achieved by 4 wicket-keepers on 4 occasions.
+The feat of making 10 dismissals in a match has been achieved five occasions by five different wicket-keepers.

 David Murray, Courtney Browne and Ridley Jacobs have made nine dismissals in a match, the most among West Indian wicket keepers.